Unidata/MetPy/docs/CONTRIBUTING.md

 For more information on contributing to open source projects, [GitHub's own guide](https://guides.github.com/activities/contributing-to-open-source/) is a great starting point.
+Also, checkout the [Zen of Scientific Software Maintenance](https://jrleeman.github.io/ScientificSoftwareMaintenance/) for some guiding principles on how to create high quality scientific software contributions.

 ## Getting Started